frostoven/Cosmosis/README.md

 ## What is Cosmosis?
 Cosmosis plans to eventually be a high quality open world space exploration game.
-It will have the Milky Way galaxy as its home and use real NASA data where possible.
-Where NASA data does not exist, procedural generation will be used.
+It has the Milky Way galaxy as its home and currently uses real NASA data for nearby stars (constellations are visible from Earth).
+A procedural generation system is currently being designed to be used where NASA data does not exist.
 In this regard it aims to be hyperrealistic.

 Space flight will be very flight-sim-like (i.e. player has manual control over every aspect of the ship).
 Ship internals will be modular.
-It currently has functional warp drives (but no celestial bodies to travel to yet).
+It currently has functional warp drives, though travel is currently limited while functionality is smoothed out.
 A physics system is being implemented.

 Planets and their (hostile Lovecraftian) inhabitants will be procedurally generated, and ground-based combat will be souls-like.